Gorgonx7/sarama/Consumer.md

 ### PartitionConsumer

 `PartitionConsumer`s are spawned by a `Consumer` and are responsible for consuming from a single topic/partition.
-They store state specific to that partition, and manage one goroutine (`PartitionConsumer#dispatcher`).
+They store state specific to that partition, and manage one goroutine (`dispatcher`).

 The dispatcher is only responsible for associating the `PartitionConsumer` with a broker, so it is idle in normal operation.
 It only activates when leadership changes in the cluster and the `PartitionConsumer` must change brokers.